 DE looks and feels like a fine white powder but if you looked at it under a microscope, you would see hundreds of tiny shards.
 To humans, these shards are inconsequential; to insects like bedbugs, they are like shards of glass.
 DE punctures insects' exoskeletons and absorbs their internal fluids dehydrating them quickly and effectively.

 Why is it a good choice?

 The powder is so fine that it can be easily worked into furniture and applied in tight spaces easily, this makes it ideal for combatting an infestation which likes to hide out in places foggers cannot reach.
-DE is safe to use around your family by any measure and won't harm you, your family or pets.
-It's a cost effective option which can also deter future infestations when combined with some best practices for handling bedbugs.
+DE is safe to use around your family by any measure and won't harm you, your family, or pets.
+It's a cost-effective option that can also deter future infestations when combined with some best practices for handling bedbugs.

 These best practices include thoroughly cleaning your home using a vacuum and steam cleaner; washing all of your linens and clothes and storing them in airtight containers; and "hunting" for bed bugs around your home.
 Dismantle your bed or furniture as much as possible and vacuum your way around the pieces.
 Go back over the same areas and other crevices with a steamer.
 Wash and dry any fabric on a high heat before storing to help get rid of bed bugs and their eggs.

 These best practices, when combined with an all-natural bed bug powder like diatomaceous earth, put you in the strongest position to win back your home and keep your family safer, happier, and healthier.